ForgottenArbiter/forgottenarbiter.github.io/_posts/2020-8-08-Achievement-Guide.md

 * Speed Climber plus...
   * **Minimalist**: Use Pandora's Box glitch, or just play really fast.
 A tiny Ironclad strength deck with Limit Break and Whirlwind can work well.
   * **Common Sense**: Ironclad works the best, using a Perfected Strike build.
-  * **You are Nothing** or **The Transient**: An Ironclad strength or Whirlwind build is the best.
-The first Ironclad build I posted with Pyramid and Chemical X earned both of these achievements.
+  * **You are Nothing** or **Perfect** or **The Transient**: An Ironclad strength or Whirlwind build is the best.
+The first Ironclad build I posted with Pyramid and Chemical X earned all of these achievements.
-  * **Anything else**: Most other achievements aren't well suited for combining with Speed Climber, but you can do it if you just play very quickly.
+  * **Anything else**: Most other achievements aren't especially well suited for combining with Speed Climber, but you can do it if you just play very quickly.
 * Who Needs Relics? plus...
-  * **Minimalist or Common Sense**: I don't recommend trying to combine these unless you just want an additional challenge or are speedrunning.
+  * **Minimalist or Common Sense**: I don't recommend trying to combine these unless you just want an additional challenge or are speedrunning achievements.
 However, if you want to do it, try a Defect Claw deck as shown in the video above or use Watcher.
-Watcher doesn't need relics to go infinite with Rushdown or kill enemies with a few common cards in Wrath stance.
+Watcher doesn't need relics to go infinite with Rushdown and Fear No Evil or to kill enemies with a few common cards in Wrath stance.
 * Minimalist plus...
-  * **Infinity and You are Nothing and Perfect and The Transient:** I suggest an Ironclad or Watcher infinite with Dropkick or Rushdown.
-Unfortunately, to obtain You are Nothing and Transient, you will also need some good luck to receive the combat encounters you need.
+  * **Infinity** or **You are Nothing**  or **Perfect** or **The Transient:** I suggest an Ironclad or Watcher infinite with Dropkick or Rushdown.
+Unfortunately, to obtain You are Nothing and The Transient, you will also need some good luck to receive the combat encounters you need.
   * **Common Sense**: Watcher is a good choice if you only take common cards or use Pressure Points.
 As mentioned above, Defect does it well using Claw or Streamline.
 Ironclad can be done with a Body Slam build, but it will be slightly harder to win.
-  * **Purity**: Despite the name, Purity actually only requires you to have 4 cards left and then play a card.
-Therefore, any Minimalist build that uses a power will generally achieve Purity automatically.
+  * **Purity**: Despite the description, Purity actually only requires you to have 4 cards left and then play a card.
+Therefore, any Minimalist build that uses a power or gets down to 4 cards will generally also achieve Purity.
 * As many achievements as possible at the same time:
   * Well, maybe that can be a topic for a blog post or video in the future!

+## A short conclusion

+And there you have my thoughts on efficiently earning each of the four challenge run achievements in Slay the Spire.
+I hope you learned something useful from reading this article, and wish you luck on your own achievement hunt!